Wentril/kubernetes_workshop/course.md

 - supplying configuration details to applications based on pod metadata (e.g., informing a sidecar of its namespace)
 - granting read-only access to data from another container image

-From the above mentioned use cases, there are two important requirements that volumes address:
+From the above-mentioned use cases, there are two important requirements that volumes address:
 1. **Persistence**: Data should remain available even after the pod is deleted or restarted.
 2. **Sharing**: Data should be accessible by multiple containers within the same pod or across different pods.